huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet.md

 # huaweicloud_vpc_subnet

 Provides details about a specific VPC subnet.
-This is an alternative to `huaweicloud_vpc_subnet_v1`

 This resource can prove useful when a module accepts a subnet id as an input variable and needs to, for example, determine the id of the VPC that the subnet belongs to.